Fees and key information

 (core, 15 credits)

 This module focuses on developing the analytical and interpretive reading and writing skills which are a necessary and integral part of the translation process.
-As translation trainees, students are expected to acquire advanced reading competence.
+As translation trainees, you are expected to acquire advanced reading competence.
 In this module this is achieved through an examination of complex theoretical grammar concepts, as seen operating in a variety of written contexts.
-Productive skills related to students’ individual competence in written domain-specific language are also developed through practical exercises aimed at improving nuanced expression and register-dependent paraphrasing.
+Productive skills related to your individual competence in written domain-specific language are also developed through practical exercises aimed at improving nuanced expression and register-dependent paraphrasing.

 This module has both a theoretical and a practical nature which is reflected in the teaching structure which aims to foster transferable translation-specific skills.